Saarthak-Slathia/Python-If-else-Practice/README.md

 # Python If-else Practice Questions
-These are some practice questions regarding if-else statements in Python with Questions and their Solutions.
+These are some practice questions regarding if-else statements in Python with Questions and their Solutions with a challenge question too !
 #
     '''
     Problems: